rusefi/rusefi_documentation/HOWTO/HOWTO-quick-start.md

 ### Install firmware on Frankenstein, Frankenso, and Discovery

-/If you have any other rusEFI board, such as microRusEFI, Proteus, or Hellen, your board comes with firmware installed, and you can skip to "Update Firmware" ./
+_If you have any other rusEFI board, such as microRusEFI, Proteus, or Hellen, your board comes with firmware installed, and you can skip to "Update Firmware"._

 1. Connect the stm32f4discovery ('brain board') to the IO board, place jumpers like XYZ, then connect to a PC with a mini-USB cable.
 Mini-USB cable is used to power and to program the brain board.
 See below procedure found [here](http://rusefi.com/forum/viewtopic.php?f=5&t=210&start=23)